ggandor/leap.nvim/README.md

 This will override `s`, `S`, and `gs` in all modes.
-Note that the above function will check for conflicts with any custom mappings created by you or other plugins, and will _not_ overwrite them, unless explicitly told so (i.e., called with a `true` argument).
+Note that the above function will check for conflicts with any custom mappings created by you or other plugins, and will _not_ overwrite them, unless called with a `true` argument.

+To set custom mappings instead, see `:h leap-custom-mappings`.

 <details>
 <summary>Workaround for the duplicate cursor bug when autojumping</summary>